B-210, General Policy

 In addition to the Lone Star Card, a cardholder must have a PIN to access benefits in the household's EBT account(s).
 The cardholder selects their PIN in the local office at card issuance or through the Lone Star Help Desk.

 If the cardholder has a barrier that prevents them from selecting a PIN, they may request a pre-assigned PIN from the Lone Star Help Desk.
 The EBT vendor then mails the cardholder a PIN packet.
-The cardholder's statement regarding barriers that prevent them from self-selecting a PIN is acceptable.
+The cardholder's statement about barriers that prevent them from self-selecting a PIN is acceptable.

 Related Policy